March Madness 2019: 68 NCAA Tournament Team Field Revealed on Selection Sunday

 Duke was relatively vulnerable as Williamson nursed his knee injury, though.
 It lost to Virginia Tech and North Carolina and narrowly avoided an upset bid by Wake Forest.

-Now that Williamson is back to his best, the Blue Devils look to be the clear title favorite heading into the NCAA tournament.
+Now that Williamson is back to his best, the Blue Devils look to be the clear title favorites heading into the NCAA tournament.

 How Far Can Jarrett Culver Carry the Texas Tech Offense?

-Texas Tech is a year removed from reaching the Elite Eight, ranks second in adjusted defense on KenPom.com and ended the regular season on a nine-game winning streak.
+Texas Tech is a year removed from reaching the Elite Eight, ranks first in adjusted defense on KenPom.com and ended the regular season on a nine-game winning streak.

-A Big 12 quarterfinal defeat to West Virginia doesn't change the fact the Red Raiders have the pieces to reach the first Final Four in program history.
+A Big 12 quarterfinal defeat to West Virginia doesn't change the fact that the Red Raiders have the pieces to reach the first Final Four in program history.

 Texas Tech's offense does offer some reason for skepticism, though.
 One must look no further than Virginia to see how a defense-first team can come undone in the NCAA tournament.
 For all of the Cavaliers' regular-season success under head coach Tony Bennett, they have one Elite Eight trip in six tourney appearances.